FlowFuse/website/src/blog/2024/11/bridging-modbus-to-mqtt.md

 **For Vibration**

    1. Drag another **Change** node onto the canvas.
-   2. Double-click to open the node config and set `msg.payload.timestamp` to timestamp function of change node.
+   2. Double-click to open the node config and set `msg.payload.timestamp` to the timestamp function of the change node.
-   3. Set `msg.payload.value` to `payload[3]/10` as jsonata expression.
+   3. Set `msg.payload.value` to `payload[3]/10` as a jsonata expression.
    4. Set `msg.payload.unit` to `g`.
    5. Click **Done** to save the configuration.
    6. Connect the first output of the **Modbus Read** node to the input of this **Change** node.